CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

 ## Data overview

 This repository is **code-only**.
 Raw sequencing files and large intermediates are **not** distributed here due to size and licensing constraints.
 The goal of this document is to record provenance and make the analysis reproducible.
+Here ${spp} is a placeholder for the organism code (pp for _P. pinea_, pr for _P. radiata_).

 ## Raw reads (not included)

 - Type: paired-end RNA-Seq (dual RNA-seq: *Pinus* host + *Fusarium circinatum* pathogen).
-- Number of original files: 32 paired libraries; total size: ~135 GB.
+- Number of original files: 32 libraries; total size: ~135 GB.
 - Source: Raw reads have been deposited in the NCBI SRA Database under accession numbers SRR13737940-53 (BioProject PRJNA702546).

 ## References (not included)